 If you have received the updated COVID booster, please update your record as soon as possible.

-You're invited to join online events featuring expert speakers and industry updates from our centers of excellence.
-Register now for ethics programs, grand rounds and workshops.
+Clinicians are invited to join events featuring expert speakers and industry updates on important topics from our centers of excellence, including ethics programs and grand rounds.

 Help us prepare for new state law requiring collection of expanded demographic information from patients.
 Get an overview and see resources for talking with patients about the demographic questions.

 Providence leaders are monitoring supply, scaling mitigation plans and advocating nationally.

 Patients may have received a letter from Cigna about their ability to see a Providence provider or get Providence services at in-network rates.
 See an update from William Olson and Ben LeBlanc.

 William Olson explains changes with our Core Lab and outreach business, which provides patient lab services to our hospitals and clinics in Oregon and in the nearby Southwest Washington area.

 Our security team wants to alert you to an organized group of thieves targeting hospitals and clinics, to steal caregivers’ badges and credit cards.
 See five ways to protect yourself and others from t

 Caregiver masks are now highly recommended for most patient-facing encounters in hospitals and clinics.
 Learn more about our infection prevention strategies effective May 11.

 The federal requirement takes effect June 27 for one-time training on treatment and management of patients with opioid or other substance use disorders.